henryrowett/conundrum-desk-calendar/README.md

 This lil number generates a letters round and a conundrum for each day of the year.
 The numbers round is a work in progress.

-The puzzles are placed into a template and sent to the numbers specified in `NUMBERS` env variable using [Twilio](https://www.twilio.com/) (currently migrating this to AWS SNS).
+The puzzles are placed into a template and sent to the numbers specified in `NUMBERS` env variable using [AWS SNS](https://aws.amazon.com/sns/).

 The puzzle is sent daily at 06:39.